tjd1234/cmpt225summer2023/assignments/a1/README.md

 ```

 If `diff` prints nothing, then the two files are identical.
-Otherwise, it will
+Otherwise, it prints
-print out each line that is different.
+each pair of different lines.

 ## What to Submit